JesseEmond/blitz-2024-registration/README.md

 and might get disassembly out of it (i.e. view the V8 bytecode in human-readable assembly, instead of a serialized binary file).

-In fact, NodeJS supports disassembling V8 code generated from JS for us, e.g.
+In fact, NodeJS supports printing V8 assembly generated from JS for us, e.g.
 `node --print-bytecode -e 'function myfunc(x) { return x - 2 } myfunc(5)'`.
 This will show you a bunch of assembly for functions we might not care about, so let's use the filter flag: